GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/io.rst

 The first line will print the file name currently associated with the AstroData object, ``ad``.
 This the file that will be written to.

-More often though, the idea is the write the modified output to a new file.
+More often though, the idea is to the write the modified output to a new file.
 This can be done regardless of the ``mode`` used when the file was opened.
 All that is needed is to specify a new file name.
 Note that this will change the file name associated with the AstroData object,